 Add the tenerumi to boiling, salted water and bring to the boil again (estimate 3 cups of water per person).

 Add the pasta and cook.

 While the pasta is cooking, toss the tomatoes into a hot frying pan with about 3 tablespoons of the oil, add garlic and chilli, salt and some of the basil and heat through for a few minutes.

-When the pasta is cooked, check that you have the correct consistency – it should be like a very thick soup.
-You may need to drain some of the liquid
+When the pasta is cooked, check that you have the correct consistency – it should be like a very thick soup and you may need to drain some of the liquid.

 Add the warm tomato mixture and more basil.

-Drizzle with your best extra virsgin olive oil and serve.
-Cheese is optional.
-I prefer it without and appreciate the fresh taste of the dish.
+Drizzle with your best extra virgin olive oil and serve.